Where Policy, Economics Intersect

-In the study “The Impact of Copyright Policy Changes on Venture Capital Investment in Cloud Computing Companies,” we assessed the effect of copyright policy changes on the willingness of venture capitalists to invest in cloud computing (in which data and applications are hosted on a network of remote Internet servers).
+In the study “The Impact of Copyright Scope on Investment in Cloud Computing Ventures,” we assessed the effect of copyright policy changes on the willingness of venture capitalists to invest in cloud computing (in which data and applications are hosted on a network of remote Internet servers).
 Specifically, we considered the 2008 decision in The Cartoon Network, et al. v.
 Cablevision in which the court ruled that the pay cable service’s Remote Storage-Digital Video Recorder did not infringe the plaintiffs’ copyrights.

 The decision was widely seen as clarifying the issues associated with intellectual property rights and cloud computing enterprises in the United States.
 Our research found that venture capital (VC) investment in cloud computing firms increased significantly in the United States compared with the European Union after the Cablevision decision.
 The decision led to additional incremental investment in US cloud computing firms that ranged from $728 million to approximately $1.3 billion over the two and a half years after the decision.
 This additional investment may be the equivalent of $2 billion to $5 billion in traditional R&D investment when considered against the findings of studies looking at the enhanced effects of VC investment relative to corporate investment.